Incline Dumbbell Chest Fly: How To Do, Muscles Worked

 Incline Dumbbell Twist Fly

-1. Grab a dumbbell in each hand in each hand with a neutral grip and lie on an incline bench.
+1. Hold a dumbbell in each hand and lie on an inclined bench.

 2. Hold the weights above you at shoulder height.